mmiche/predictMe/README.md

 **binContinuous** will compute the range internally and use the result for transforming the scale.

-Let’s get an impression of the output data, which is part of outLs (produced by the function binContinuous):
+Let’s get an impression of the output data, which is part of x100c (see previous code block):

 ```R
 # Show some lines of the data: